dsepe1/docker-hy.github.io/part0.md

 The course is composed of 4 parts, first of which is part 0 and contains the pre-requisites for all the upcoming exercises.
 The parts should take 5-25 hours each to complete.

 Remember to enrol for the course through courses page: <https://courses.helsinki.fi/en/aytkt21025en/129059389>.
-After filling the form, **it will take 1 day for your registration to activate**, after which you'll get access to the last exercise through moodle.
+After filling the form, **it will take 1 day for your registration to activate**, after which you'll get access to the last exercise through Moodle.
 This is required to get the credits.

 ### Grading ##